 ROANOKE is known for its creative assemblies and parades, especially its Halloween parade.
 Simulations spark learning at the higher grade levels, and an annual science fair adds still more enthusiasm for learning.

-Poetry Jams and a Book of the Month Assembly augment their English Language Arts curriculum.
+Poetry Jams and Reading/Writing Workshop celebrations augment their English Language Arts curriculum.
 The Target-sponsored Dr. Seuss/Read Across America Day brings the community into the school.
-At the end of the year, students in the RHS 9th Grade Honors class share their self-authored and illustrated children's books with the Roanoke students, who quizz them on their writing process.

 RCSD utilizes the Reading/Writing workshop model in its English/Language Arts program.
 Rewriting fairy tales is one unit that is taught.
 Mr. Richardson's fourth grade class has elevated this writing unit to a Fairy Tale Theater experience shared by the whole school.
-Take a quick look at a video of one fairy tale, which is a take-off on "The Sloth and Cheetah".
+Take a quick look at a video of one fairy tale, which is a take-off on "Hansel and Gretel".

 The arts and music programs at Roanoke reinforce the curriculum in seamless ways throughout the school year.
 The school also displays its art at an annual Art-In-Action exhibit in the high school gymnasium.